Getting a TEFL Certificate in Guadalajara

-Teaching English as a Foreign Language in Guadalajara, Mexico
+Learning to Teach English as a Foreign Language in Mexico is Challenging but Rewarding

 It was spring break of my sophomore year of college, and I was panicking.

 I had no plans for my summer yet.
 Last year, I had spent weeks looking for work before realizing that finding a seasonal job in the current economy was about as likely as my Chicago hometown having good weather during my stay.
 I had finally landed an internship that was less than ideal (unpaid, and consisting mostly of sending press releases), but by then I had been too relieved to be rescued from a summer of sweating on the couch and flipping through novels to be picky.

 I wanted this summer to be different.
 I wanted to do something interesting and valuable.
 So far, I had been applying to tutoring and camping jobs that were not much different from what I had been doing so far in my career as an English major and future teacher.
 But as May drew nearer, I began to wonder: what if I took a risk?
 What if I tried something new?

 An hour later, I had submitted an application to the International Teacher Training Organization (ITTO) program for Teaching English as a Foreign Language in Guadalajara, Mexico.

 Although it sounds like I made my choice instantaneously, it was based on weeks of research.
 Not all TEFL programs are created equal.
 While each certifies you to teach English, they vary in the amount of preparation they provide and in how they are perceived by prospective employers.
 The program you choose should be the best fit for you, depending on how much you are willing to invest and for what reward.
 Here are some things to keep in mind while making your decision: